dmlockhart/simit-arm/GUIDE.md

     >r

-From the screen printout, we can learn value of the stack pointer, $sp, which is used in the sw instruction.
+From the screen printout, we can learn value of the stack pointer, `$sp`, which is used in the sw instruction.
-Assume its value is 0xbfffbda8.
+Assume its value is `0xbfffbda8`.
 We can observe the memory contents from this address by typing:

     >d bfffbda8